Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

   NOTE: if the tables are not sorted we can still use this method but we need to sort them first, so the cost increases.
   - HASHED JOIN
   **Only possible if both tables are hashed according to the same key, that is also the attribute used in the join predicate.**
-  The matching tuples can only be found in the correspoing buckets.
+  The matching tuples can only be found in the corresponding buckets.
   Cost: linear `blocks in t1 + blocks in t2`.

 #### Cost-based optimization